 - avoid cliffs and steep valleys during extreme weather like storms, snow or heavy rain

-Olle Trails are remarkably well designed and well marked.
-The symbol, a blue horse along with a blue and orange ribbons symbolised the routes and direct people in the right way.
-On the trail we could see the ribbons tied to trees or signposts, arrows painted on the footpaths or walls.
+Olle Trails are remarkably well-designed and well-marked.
+The symbol, a blue horse, along with blue and orange ribbons, symbolised the routes and directed people in the right way.
+On the trail, we could see the ribbons tied to trees or signposts and arrows painted on the footpaths or walls.

 The blue arrows mark the direction from the starting point to the finish point.
-As some people do it the other way round, you can also follow the orange if you have started from the finishing point.
-Routes were always clear but subtle marked.
+As some people do it the other way around, you can also follow the orange if you have started from the finishing point.
+Routes were always clear but subtly marked.

-There were occasions where we struggled to find the markers but that was because we were often off route to take pictures.
+There were occasions when we struggled to find the markers, but that was because we were often off-route to take pictures.
 But we always found them in the end!